cybertrol-engineering/CE.Dockerfiles.guacamole/README.md

 # guacamole
- This is a docker image based on guacamole/guacamole that includes the ldap extension.
+ This is a docker image based on guacamole/guacamole that includes the extensions.